 TrueCrypt (TC) is an open source file and disk encryption software package used by people all over the world, but a complete cryptanalysis has not been performed on the software, and questions remain about differences between Windows, Linux and Mac OS X versions.
 In addition, there has been no legal review on the current TrueCrypt v.
 3.0 open source license - preventing inclusion in most of the free operating systems, including Ubuntu, Debian, RedHat, CentOS and Fedora.
 We want to be able to trust it, but a fully audited, independently verified repository and software distribution would make us feel better about trusting our security to this software.
 We're pledging this money to sponsor a comprehensive public audit of TrueCrypt.
-Follow this page and #IsTrueCryptAuditedYet on twitter for the latest updates.

 The exact terms are still a work in progress, but our proposal breaks down into roughly four components:

 We don't expect any single person to do all of this.
 The exact balance of payouts from our collected fund is still TBD, but we will be formalizing it soon.
 We also want specialists and experts, and we also want people to donate their time wherever possible.

 Tues, Jan 21, 2014: In case you missed it on Twitter, Matthew posted an update on the audit, including news that we have formed a non-profit organization (soon to be a 501(c)(3)), assembled an amazing group of technical advisors, and thanks to your incredible support, we have engaged with one of the top security groups in the world, iSec Research Lab, to help us assess large portions of the Windows software and bootloader code.
 And thanks to a matching donation by the Open Technology Fund the iSec team will be able to dedicate 5-6 weeks of full time analysis, beginning today.